EdwinVW/pitstop/README.md

 * Domain Driven Design (DDD)
 * Eventual Consistency

-and how to use container-technologies like:
+how to use container-technologies like:

 * Docker
 * Kubernetes
 * Istio (service-mesh)
 * Linkerd (service-mesh)

+and how to implement automated UI tests.

 See [the Wiki for this repository](https://github.com/EdwinVW/pitstop/wiki "Pitstop Wiki") for more information about the solution and instructions on how to build, run and test the application using Docker-compose and Kubernetes.